Paternity leave is paid leave given to a father, husband or spouse, child’s adopter or intended parent of a child.

 Paternity leave allows new fathers to spend as much time as possible with their new family in those crucial early days.
 It empowers families to decide which parent works and which parent raises the children – it can be either or both.

 By offering your employees generous paternity leave, not only will you address a common cause of stress and resentment in the workplace, you’ll also send a strong message to your employees that you value them as people.
 This will show that you’re genuinely invested in their lives and their wellbeing.
 Which is great for relationships, for motivation and ultimately, for productivity.

 It’s up to you to devise a paternity scheme that works for you.
 You might want to keep things simple.
 If you are a small business with a small team, you may not be able to afford to offer employees huge amounts of time off.
 In this case, it might be best to stick to the statutory model.

 Many other countries in the world offer very generous amounts of paternity leave.
 Since introducing the schemes, countries tend to report overall positive developments – divorce and separation rates drop, alcoholism figures fall and children tend to perform better in cognitive development tests.

-So paternity leave is good for parents, good for children, good for business, and apparently, it’s good for society.
+So paternity leave is good for parents, good for children, good for business and apparently, it’s good for society.
 So why not be a UK trailblazer and offer more than the bare minimum?
+Remember, a happy workforce is a happy business.